Buying a new anchor chain is a big expense for any yacht and there are many factors to take into consideration before laying out the cash.

 How to tell if chain is damaged or stretched?

-As the old saying goes “A chain is only as strong as its weakest link“ then potential disaster.
-So how do you check for damage?
-This could be corrosion, faulty links or stretched chains.
-What signs should you be looking out for?
 It goes without saying that each time you let out the chain or pull it in you would keep an eye out for any damage, corrosion or pitting but every year it is worth giving it a thorough check.
 To add longevity to the chain the first action to take would be to end for end the chain.

 Corrosion

-On stainless steel anchor chains corrosion will show up around the weld and if you have what looks like worm holes these are normally the result of an earth link.
+On stainless steel anchor chains corrosion will show up around the weld and if you have what looks like worm holes these are normally the result of an earth leak.
 It is important to bear in mind that if the boat has any sort of earth leak – when the anchor is on the ground it will act as an earth point – and stainless is extremely susceptible to electrolysis.
 The same will happen if you have a steel chain with a stainless anchor - corrosion will appear on the swivel pin, shackle and flukes of the anchor where it digs into the sand.
 If there is an earth leak corrosion can weaken and eat an anchor chain extremely quickly in the worst case scenarios within a couple of months.

 On steel chains it is always good to keep an eye on the Kenter links as these are generally not galvanized and tend to rust quite quickly.